abesamislyndon/femaccms/wp-content/plugins/woocommerce/readme.txt

 * Tweak - Use API request URL for mijireh and PayPal callbacks.
 * Tweak - move variation data to tooltip in order items meta box.
 * Tweak - Store variation data for order items added through the admin.
-* Tweak - Billing Address > Billing Details text.
+* Tweak -
+ > Billing Details text.
 We take more than address in this section.
 * Tweak - Delete terms transient during recount.
 * Refactor - jshint javascript files.
 * Localisation - add Bangladeshi currency and symbol.